Haji Ali Dargah

-The Haji Ali Dargah is a Sufi shrine, and the monument of Pir Haji Ali Shah Bukhari, that is located on an islet off the coast of Worli in southern Mumbai, in the state of Maharashtra, India.
+The Haji Ali Dargah is a Sufi shrine and the monument of Pir Haji Ali Shah Bukhari, Which is located on an islet off the coast of Worli in southern Mumbai, in the state of Maharashtra, India.

-An exquisite example of Indo-Islamic architecture, associated with legends about doomed lovers, the dargah contains the tomb of Haji Ali Shah Bukhari.
+An example of Indo-Islamic architecture, associated with legends about doomed lovers, the dargah contains the tomb of Haji Ali Shah Bukhari.
 Bukhari was a Sufi saint and a wealthy merchant from Uzbekistan.
-Near the heart of the city proper, the dargah is one of the most recognisable landmarks of Mumbai.
+Located near the heart of the city, the dargah is one of the most recognisable landmarks of Mumbai.